K-12 Geo FAQ's

 Where do I find information regarding program choices?

 The K-12 Global Education Outreach [GEO] programs are designed to provide culturally relevant experiences for public, private, and home-school classrooms as well as community groups and organizations.
-Program information is located under the PROGRAMS& RESERVATIONS tab on our website.
-This page provides a list of program descriptions and months when they are offered.
-After reading the descriptions, simply click on a program name and it will redirect you to the online reservation form.
+Program information is located under the PROGRAMOPTIONS tab.
+This page provides a list of program descriptions and schedules.
+After reading the descriptions, simply click on a program name and it will redirect you to the online reservation calendar and form.

 How do I know if the program is appropriate for my students?